-Tomato Cucumber Salad garnished with red onion and fresh basil.
-One of our favorite fresh and healthy summer side dishes!
+Fresh Tomato Cucumber Salad garnished with red onion and fresh basil.
+One of our favorite fresh and healthy side dishes!

 How to Make Tomato Cucumber Salad:

-You do not have to peel a regular cucumber or an English cucumber, but you can if you wish!
-I love to leave the skin because it provides the greatest amount of fiber.
-Fiber can help regulate your digestive system, decrease your risk for cardiovascular disease, and help you feel full for a longer period of time!
+To peel or not to peel?
+You do not have to peel a regular cucumber or an English cucumber, but you can if you wish (and you may want to if using regular cucumbers with thicker skin)!
+I love to leave the skin on because it provides the greatest amount of fiber.

 Tomato Cucumber Salad